5l1v3r1/Linder/README.md

 # Linder

-version 1.5b
+version 1.6b

 ## About

-This POC script embeds an metasploit generated android payload to any other APKs.
+This python script embeds an metasploit generated android payload to any other APKs.

 It just automates the following:-